parse-community/docs/_includes/rest/sessions.md

 ## Pairing Session with Installation

-For normal user login with the `/parse/login` endpoint, the Parse Cloud will set the automatically-created `Session` object's `installationId` to the `X-Parse-Installation-Id` header passed on the login or signup request.
+For normal user login with the `<span class="custom-parse-server-mount">/parse/</span>login` endpoint, the Parse Cloud will set the automatically-created `Session` object's `installationId` to the `X-Parse-Installation-Id` header passed on the login or signup request.
 Therefore, for these scenarios, you don't need to manually associate the `Session` object with an installation.

 The following API is most useful for "Parse for IoT" apps (e.g. Arduino or Embedded C).
 During IoT device provisioning, the phone typically does not know the `installationId` of the IoT device.
 The provisioning process typically goes like this: